Skip to content

 Abstract

-This sixth use case explains how to create a co-located stack of two interferometric coherence, derive a coherence difference from them and use it for binarization to estimate coherence loss.
+This third use case explains how to create a co-located stack of two interferometric coherence assets, derive the difference from them and use it for binarization to estimate the coherence loss.

 Find and access a Result from other on-demand services